newblues/myposts-app/README.md

 ### The problem

-You'll need to access a RESTful API, which is hosted here:
+You'll need to access a RESTful API, which is hosted here (unless you've built the service as part of the back-end test)
 ```
 https://jsonplaceholder.typicode.com/posts
 ```